-In large companies, this argument can carry the day.
-In small tech companies, however, the requirements of Boards and Directors are more onerous.
+In small tech companies, the requirements of Boards and Directors are onerous.
 Because of the inexperience of management, and holes in the management team, directors need to invest more time and energy to bridge the gaps.
 Inevitably, the company will face a crisis from time to time, whether it is strategic, financial, an issue of governance, or a disagreement among the Board or with management.
 It is all to easy for a director to resign in the face of seemingly irreconcilable differences, or the challenges of survival and growth in a tech company.

 But if the director has made a personal investment that is significant for him, then the stakes are higher.
 He is less likely to resign, and/or less likely to be forced off the Board.
 Further, in recognition of the significant investment in time, energy, and personal capital required to be an effective director in a start-up tech company, directors are also compensated higher.
 Please see related document Director Compensation.

 Therefore, a director who resigns not only loses oversight of his personal investment, but also walks away from significant equity compensation.
 There is a much greater personal onus to weather the storm and continue to resolve the critical issues.